MicrosoftDocs/nav-content.en-nz/dynamics-nav-app/includes/bn_windows_md.md

-To see the window topics in this section, choose the subentries in the table of contents.
+<span data-ttu-id="5303f-101">To see the window topics in this section, choose the subentries in the table of contents.</span><span class="sxs-lookup"><span data-stu-id="5303f-101">To see the window topics in this section, choose the subentries in the table of contents.</span></span>